canonical/microk8s/README.md

 ## How does it work?

-- Being a [snap](https://snapcraft.io/microk8s), MicroK8s targets 42 Linux distributions.
+- A [snap](https://snapcraft.io/microk8s) package, MicroK8s runs on 42 different Linux distributions.

 - MicroK8s releases happen the same day as upstream K8s.